Service Detail

 Cold Storage Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Align thermal and operational performance targets is treated as a project decision point, not a handoff moment.
-We connect it to thermal-envelope integrity and keep the team aligned on what must be resolved before the next trade package moves.
+Align thermal performance targets and refrigeration load assumptions with Hays County utility capacity and EARC compliance requirements is treated as a project decision point, not a handoff moment.
+We connect it to thermal-envelope integrity with insulation specifications matched to Central Texas summer ambient temperatures and the specific cold-chain performance targets and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate shell, refrigeration, and utility packages is treated as a project decision point, not a handoff moment.
-We connect it to refrigeration lead times and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate shell, refrigeration procurement, and utility package releases with limestone subbase foundation design is treated as a project decision point, not a handoff moment.
+We connect it to refrigeration system lead times requiring early equipment procurement authorization to protect the construction and commissioning schedule and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver structure, enclosure, and dock systems carefully is treated as a project decision point, not a handoff moment.
-We connect it to dock operations and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver structure, insulated envelope, and dock systems with thermal-performance requirements maintained throughout construction is treated as a project decision point, not a handoff moment.
+We connect it to dock operations with seal, leveler, and dock door specifications matched to the temperature zone and freight throughput requirements and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Sequence startup, testing, and interior support scopes is treated as a project decision point, not a handoff moment.
-We connect it to commissioning sequence and keep the team aligned on what must be resolved before the next trade package moves.
+Sequence refrigeration commissioning, testing, and interior support scopes as managed delivery phases is treated as a project decision point, not a handoff moment.
+We connect it to commissioning sequence that begins refrigeration system testing as a construction phase milestone rather than a post-turnover activity and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the facility for cold-chain operations is treated as a project decision point, not a handoff moment.
-We connect it to thermal-envelope integrity and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the facility for cold-chain operations with TCEQ, EARC, and City of San Marcos CO documentation confirmed is treated as a project decision point, not a handoff moment.
+We connect it to thermal-envelope integrity with insulation specifications matched to Central Texas summer ambient temperatures and the specific cold-chain performance targets and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit